fpinatti/lab/_posts/2020-01-14-hello-world.md

 ---
 layout: post
 title:  "Yes!
-Labs no ar!"
+Labs live!"
 categories: [misc]
 ---
-I read some days ago that, if you have something in your mind and don't share it, this is like you never had the idea.
+I read some days ago that, if you have something in your mind and don't share it, it's like you never had the idea.

 That's why I created this space, to share a truck of ideas and projects.
 Hopefully I can count on friend's collab to make this project even richer and dynamic!